 Denton CUUPS is one of more than fifty CUUPS chapters at UU congregations around the country.
 CUUPS National serves to accredit and assist local chapters, to facilitate networking between chapters and between Pagan-identified UUs, and to promote Pagan and Earth-centered practices within the Unitarian Universalist Association.
+Currently our own Cynthia Qoaad is serving on the national board of trustees.
 We encourage you to join CUUPS National as well as Denton CUUPS to support this work.

 All material on this site is copyrighted by the Denton Texas Covenant of Unitarian Universalist Pagans © 2000 – 2017.
 Unless otherwise attributed, all photographs are the property of the CUUPS member or their camera-wielding partner who took them.
 If you want to copy anything from this site, ask first!
 If it’s for a like-minded project, the answer will probably be yes, but we want to know who’s using our stuff and how they’re using it.